Are you alive?

 While visiting Scotland for the first time, I was met with a shocking, yet obvious, reality – one you could relate to the feeling of a cold breeze sneaking up under your kilt to remind you it’s cold.
 I was reminded that I am alive.
-Which, of course, I know and you know, but how often do we really think about this?
+Which, of course, I know, and you know, but how often do we really think about this?

-As I meandered over to another side of the building (the side our room was on) my eyes bounced around to all the sights.
-It’s a very old and beautiful city.
-There was something very detailed next door, with lots of people.
+I made my way up to the roof with my travel companions and we looked out at the Edinburgh Castle, The Royal Mile, Arthur’s Seat – what a view!
+It was gorgeous.
+Edinburgh is a very old and beautiful city.
+It was a real treat.
+Taking in the views, I meandered over to the other side of the building.
+There was a lot of activity and tourists below.
 I watched in neutral curiosity for a few seconds and then it hit me.
 When my mind met my eyes, or, rather, when they crashed together in that horrifying moment, I realized that it was a graveyard.
 There was an ancient graveyard on the other side of that wall, right outside my bedroom.
-And I was sleeping on Floor -1.
+And I was sleeping on floor -1.